sumidhakp123/sumidhakp123/README.md

 - 👯 I’m looking to collaborate on **projects related to Data Analytics**

--  🔭 I'm looking for **Data Analytics, Business Analytics, Product Analytics Full Time Role or any other role in Analytics domain.**
+-  🔭 I'm looking for **Data Analytics, Full Time Role or any other role in Analytics domain.**

-- 💬 Ask me about **Data Analytics, SQL, Python, Data Visualization,  Statistics, Tableau, Power BI, MS Excel**
+- 💬 Ask me about **Data Analytics, SQL, Python, Data Visualization, Tableau, Power BI, MS Excel**

 - 📫 How to reach me **kumari.sumidha.123@gmail.com**